Starmand6/ubi-dashboard/README.md

 -   Hardhat local node and console (to interact with contracts)
 -   Mocha, Chai, Waffle, and Chai Helpers (for testing)
 -   Alchemy to connect to Ethereum - Goerli Testnet (Alchemy is a platform that generates APIs and offers scure connections to the Blockchain)
-- Frontend stuffies: React, NextJS, Moralis, and some other things I know nothing about.
+- Front end stuffies: React, NextJS, Moralis, and some other things I know nothing about.

 ## CLI and Interaction Steps

-Since I am focusing on being a backend developer, I am only including in-depth steps for the backend portion.
-You don't want to hear me kerfuffling around with frontend stuff.
+Since I am focusing on being a back end developer, I am only including in-depth steps for the back end portion.
+You don't want to hear me kerfuffling around with front end stuff.

 0. For quickstart, clone the repo
     ```sh